claire-middendorf/ERDC-2024/README.md

 # ERDC-2024
-I created this Python script to perform flood frequency analysis and then create hydrographs from those analyses.
+I created this Python script to perform flood frequency analysis and then create hydrographs.

 flood_frequency_interval.py file: The scripts can either perform a Log-Pearson Type 3 analysis or a Gumbel analysis.
 The script will then create a hydrograph for either of these analyses.
 There is an example of the input file required for this script in the required files folder (sample_FFA_input.csv).
 This data can be found using the USGS National Water Dashboard and going to the site page for the river station.